Search

 The buildings’ architecture in this UNESCO World Heritage city leaves no doubt about its history.
 Some of the buildings from this colonial era are Malacca’s most famous square (Dutch Square), St. Paul’s Church or even what remains of the Portuguese fortress ‘A Famosa’.

 When visiting Malacca, a boat trip on the river that crosses the city is also a must.
-As well as being a very pleasant ride, it’s a unique opportunity to see the city from another perspective and admire some of its street art!
+This river cruise is quite a pleasant ride!
+It’s a unique opportunity to see the city from another perspective and admire some of its street art!

 10 days in Malaysia itinerary Malacca